 We will work with our suppliers and contractors to help end plastic waste in the environment:

 - We will increase the amount of recycled materials used to make our products, starting with plastics.
-Our ambition is to use 1 million tonnes of plastic waste a year in our global chemicals plants by 2025.

 We continue to explore ways to reduce, reuse and recycle packaging across our supply chains and introduce sustainable packaging.
-In 2021, we relaunched our range of biodegradable and carbon-neutral lubricants, which are made at solar-powered facilities using sustainable bio-based raw materials and packaged using 40% recycled plastic.

-Recycling plastic waste as chemicals feedstock
+Recycling plastic waste as chemical feedstock

 We are focusing on chemical recycling where we break down hard-to-recycle plastics into raw materials through a technique called pyrolysis.
 The pyrolysis oil can then be used as feedstock in our chemical plants, replacing traditional hydrocarbon feedstock.
 This contributes to our circular economy ambition and prevents waste that would otherwise have gone to landfill or incineration.

-Find out more about waste and our circular economy approach at www.shell.com/sustainability/environment/circular-economy-and-waste.
+Discover more about waste and our circular economy approach at www.shell.com/sustainability/environment/circular-economy-and-waste.